QData/TextAttack/docs/index.rst

 Features
 -----------

+TextAttack isn't just a Python library; it's a framework for constructing adversarial attacks in NLP.
+TextAttack builds attacks from four components:

+- **Goal Functions** stipulate the goal of the attack, like to change the prediction score of a classification model, or to change all of the words in a translation output
-- **Search Methods**: Explores the transformation space and attempts to find a successful attack
+- **Search Methods** explores the space of transformations and attempt to find a successful perturbtion
-- **Transformations**: Takes a text input and transforms it by replacing words and phrases while attempting to retain the meaning
+- **Transformations** takes a text input and transform it by replacing characters, words, or phrases
-- **Constraints**: Determines if a given transformation is valid
+- **Constraints**: Determines if a potential perturbtion is valid with respect to the original input

+TextAttack provides a set of **attack recipes** that assemble attacks from the literature from these four components.

+TextAttack has some other features that make it a pleasure to use:

+- **Built-in Datasets** for running attacks without supplying your own data
-- **Built-in Datasets** and **Pre-trained Models** for ease of use
+- **Pre-trained Models** for testing attacks and evaluating constraints
+- **Built-in tokenizers** so you don't have to worry about tokenizing the inputs
+- **Visualization options** like Visdom and Weights & Biases

 .. toctree::